 12-7-7 FOOTRESTS AND HANDLEBARS.

-A. Any motorcycle carrying a passenger, other than in a sidecar or enclosed cab, shall be equipped with footrests for the passenger. (*)
+Any motorcycle carrying a passenger, other than in a sidecar or enclosed cab, shall be equipped with footrests for the passenger. (*)

 12-7-8 MOTORCYCLE MANEUVERABILITY.

 A. No motorcycle shall be equipped in a manner such that it is incapable of turning a ninety-degree angle with a circle having a radius of not more than fourteen feet.
 Evidence of a motorcycle being unable to turn a ninety degree angle within a circle having a radius of not more than fourteen feet shall be prima facie evidence of an unsafe vehicle as described in Section 12-10-1.1.